CodeAmend/Trumid-QuoteBook/README.md

 * `npm run server` run server
 * `npm run dev` run both client and server concurrently

+# What I learned
+* Using Typescript is an excellent way to really pull together a app quickly.
+I will never not use Typescript if I can help it.
+* With better planning, I could have saved a lot of time.
+I thought I had it down and realized later that I did not fully understand what was asked.

+# How I will approach a future problem/project like this:
+* I will most certainly draw the entire architecture out.
+* This will allow for creation of early Typescript types and interfaces
+* Check out the technology such as aggrid first before designing, because AgGrid actually did so much, I was able to remove some util functions.

+# What I am unhappy with:
+* I did not get the functionality of the crud mutations completely working, update.
+  * this was mainly because I did not have full understanding of the project and I wish I would have clarified earlier.
+* I did not put much effort into design and I do not like that.
+I almost just threw in bootstrap to style.

 ### Basic Usage
 * The Main Screen that greets you is `All Bond View`
 * At the top is a Add (createQuote) form